May 10, 2011

 The jury returned guilty verdicts today on all counts of conspiracy and violating the Foreign Corrupt Practices Act against Keith Lindsey, 66, the president of closely held Lindsey Manufacturing Co., and Steve Lee, 60, the company's chief financial officer, said Thom Mrozek, a spokesman for U.S. Attorney Andre Birotte Jr. in Los Angeles.

-Prosecutors argued during the trial that the two men knew that a 30 percent sales commission they paid Enrique Aguilar, a Mexican representative, was used to cover more than $5 million in bribes to the officials at Comision Federal de Electricidad.
+Prosecutors argued during the trial that the two men knew that a 30 percent sales commission they paid Enrique Aguilar, a Mexican representative, was used to cover more than $5 million in bribes to the officials at Comission Federal de Electricidad.
 Lindsey Manufacturing, based in Azusa, California, retained Aguilar in 2002 after repeatedly failing to legitimately win contracts in previous years, prosecutors said.

 "Lindsey Manufacturing is the first company to be tried and convicted on FCPA violations, but it will not be the last," Assistant Attorney General Lanny A. Breuer said in a statement.
 "Foreign corruption undermines the rule of law, stifling competition and the health of international markets and American businesses."